II. Physical Layer

 radio, tv, sattelite, microwave

-As the frequency increases, the waves become less capable of going around obstacles and through
+As the frequency increases, the waves become less capable of going around

 buildings.
 [They are less wave-like and more particle-like.]